SpektraSystems/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 4. We are going to use the Advanced editor to add all three of the Key Vault settings at once.
 To do this, we are going to replace the content of the Advanced editor with the following, which you need to update as follows:

     - `<your-key-vault-name>`: Replace this with the name of your Key Vault, which you copied into a text editor in in the previous exercise.
-    - `<your-service-principal-application-id>`: Replace this with the `appId` value you received as output when you created the service principal.
-You can retrieve this value from lab details page.
+    - `<your-service-principal-application-id>`: Replace this with the `appId` value that you can retrieve this value from lab details page.
-    - `<your-service-principal-password>`: Replace this with the `password` value you received as output when you created the service principal.
-You can retrieve this value from lab details page.
+    - `<your-service-principal-password>`: Replace this with the `password` that you can retrieve this value from lab details page.

     ```json
     [